-How to Pack Up Your Kitchen for Remodel in 4 Easy Steps
+How to Pack Up Your Kitchen for a Remodel in 4 Easy Steps

 This is an exciting time!
 Kitchen renovations are something almost every homeowner thinks about, and here you are actually getting them done!
-It can be a big and messy job, so it’s important to preserve the important things about your current kitchen and take this opportunity to get rid of all the not-so-important ones.
+It can be a big and messy job, so it’s important you take the time to properly pack up your kitchen.

 We’re going to help you prepare with these four easy steps that will make the kitchen remodelling process as straightforward and seamless as possible.